shaunmackey/source-map-example/README.md

 # LESS Compilation with Source Maps

-This guide will walk you through the process of compiling LESS files with source maps, which can be helpful for debugging in a development environment.
+This guide will walk you through the process of compiling LESS files with source maps, which can be helpful for debugging in a local/development environment.

 ## Prerequisites